CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a very clear niche: Ethereum blockchain (Base network), ERCData standard, EIP-712 verification.
-These are extremely specific triggers unlikely to conflict with other skills.
+Highly distinctive with a clear niche: Ethereum blockchain (Base network), ERCData standard, EIP-712 verification.
+These are very specific technical domains unlikely to conflict with other skills.
+The combination of blockchain + AI data + specific standard makes it uniquely identifiable.

 3 / 3